ON-THE-GRID SOLAR - FOR YOUR HOME & BUSINESS

 Financing an On-the-Grid Solar Power System

-- Using your utility bill, we analyze your kilowatt usage and costs over a 12-month period.
+- Using your utility bill, Thern Electric & Solar will analyze your kilowatt usage and costs over a 12-month period.

 - We size your system to generate the number of kilowatts needed to reduce your electrical bill to zero.